 Welcome!

-I'm Charles Kulick, a fifth year PhD student at the University of California, Santa Barbara.
+I'm Charles Kulick, a sixth year PhD student at the University of California, Santa Barbara.

 My research focus is scientific machine learning, specifically the learning and inference of interacting particle systems through leveraging modern techniques from both statistical learning and computational machine learning literature.